 The Be in Christ church has a long and storied history.
 That storied history includes many who have served the church as pastors.
 This website is a place for you as a Be In Christ pastor.
 This website has been created to set before you a vision that we call ‘The Pastoral Way.’
 It is our prayer that The Pastoral Way will inspire you as you pursue your God-given calling and as you journey together with fellow sisters and brothers in the work of God’s kingdom.

-It is understood that the role of the pastor, like the church itself, is becoming increasingly marginalized in Canada.
-The Pastoral Way challenges us to continue to uphold our calling, rebuild trust with our communities, add dignity and excellence to our vocation.
-The Be in Christ church believes that camaraderie among its leaders, especially those who are pastors, will be vital for longevity and spiritual victory in light of the challenges we face.
-The stakes are high, our enemy is engaged, society has encultured skepticism towards the church, and fewer individuals feel called to the ministry.
+It is understood that the perception of the local church pastor, like the church itself, is increasingly marginalized within our society.
+Therefore, we believe that connection and camaraderie among our leaders, especially our pastors, will be vital for longevity and spiritual victory in light of the challenges we face.
+The stakes are high, our enemy is engaged, society has embraced skepticism of the church, and fewer individuals feel called to the ministry.
 It is important that we strengthen ourselves for the work God has called us to do by moving forward together.

 To God be the glory!

 Practices of Love

 Our pastors will demonstrate the love of Christ through the power of the Holy Spirit as informed by the Scriptures and discerned through community.

 This means prioritizing our relationships as God instructs us.

 This means treating all people equitably.
 We will act in love in our attitudes and actions towards all persons regardless of race, social class, religious beliefs, or positions of power within our church and community.